mpv-player/mpv/DOCS/man/options.rst

         explicitly.
 It's also possible that the window manager provides native features to control which screens application windows should use.

+    .. admonition:: Note (Wayland)

+        This option does not actually work on wayland since window placement is not allowed.
+However setting this option does influence mpv's initial guess at finding an output which may be useful for options like ``--geometry`` or ``--autofit`` which depend on the monitor resolution.

     See also ``--fs-screen``.

 ``--screen-name=<string>``